MRI PROSTATE with Contrast (Dynamic) with Spectroscopy

 Interpretation Parameters

-• Time to Peak (TTP): The time it takes for a lesion to reach maximum enhancement.
+• Time to Peak (TTP): Time required to reach maximum enhancement

-• Type 3: Rapid enhancement and washout (suspicious for malignancy).
+• Type 3: Rapid enhancement with rapid washout, suspicious for malignancy

 MR Spectroscopy (MRS) of the Prostate

-• Choline: Low in normal tissue; elevated in malignancy due to increased membrane synthesis.
+Usually low in normal tissue but elevated in cancer due to increased cell membrane turnover.

 Limitations

-• Gadolinium contrast is contraindicated in certain kidney conditions.
+• Gadolinium contrast may not be suitable in severe kidney disease.

 Integration with Multiparametric MRI (mpMRI)